codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 You can then define the channel where build notifications and artifacts will be sent to.
 If the build finishes successfully, release notes (if passed) and the generated artifacts will be published to the specified channel.
 If the build fails, a link to the build logs is published.
 When you set `notify_on_build_start` to `true`, the channel will be notified when a build starts.

+If you don't want to receive a slack notification on build success or failure, you can set `success` to `false` or `failure` to `false` accordingly.

     publishing:
       slack:
         channel: '#channel-name'
         notify_on_build_start: true    # To receive a notification when a build starts
+        notify:                        # Optional value to send a slack notification on build success or failure
+          success: false               # Set to true if not specified
+          failure: false               # Set to true if not specified

 ### Google Play